nmlgc/aosdk/readme.md

 	the file.
 The return value is `AO_SUCCESS` if the engine properly loaded the file and `AO_FAIL` if it didn't.

-* `int32 XXX_sample(int16 *, int16 *)`
+* `int32 XXX_sample(stereo_sample_t *)`

-	This function actually plays the song and generates the next sample in 16-bit stereo format at 44100 Hz.
-The two parameters are pointers to the one int16 value that receives the sample value of the left and right channel, respectively.
+	This function actually plays the song, generates the next sample in 16-bit stereo format at 44100 Hz, and returns it through the given pointer.

 * `int32 XXX_frame(void)`